 In Vrindavan, the old part of town is particularly atmospheric.
 This is where you'll find inexpensive guesthouses and ashram accommodations.
 The downside is that they tend to be very basic.
 Popular ISKCON Temple is situated on the outskirts of town and the accommodations near it are more modern (and costly), although the temple does have a guesthouse.
 If you want to experience the ancient spiritual side of Vrindavan, it's better to stay nearer to Banke Bihari Temple, which is closer to the old town.

 The Nidhivan Sarovar Portico is a relatively new hotel -- it opened in May 2013 -- that's located on the outskirts of Vrindavan near ISKCON Temple and Prem Mandir.
 As you'd expect, the interiors are fresh and attractive, and facilities are a notch above what other hotels offer.
 Guests particularly love the food.
 If you want to stay in the best hotel in Vrindavan, this is it!
 There are 58 rooms.
-Rates start from around 4,000 rupees for a double, including tax.
+Expect to pay about 6,000 rupees for a room upwards.

-Hotel Krishnam Vrindavan is a "hip new hotel" with a super convenient location on the main road midway between the ISKCON Temple and Banke Bihari Temple.
+Hotel Krishnam is a modern hotel that opened a few years ago in a super convenient location on the main road midway between the ISKCON Temple and Banke Bihari Temple.
 It's possible to walk to either temple in around 10 minutes from the hotel.
-There are 40 rooms, a multi-cuisine restaurant, and travel desk.
-Rates start from 2,600 rupees per night, plus tax.
-Breakfast is included.Continue to 5 of 10 below.
+There are 40 spacious rooms, a multi-cuisine restaurant, and travel desk.
+Rates start from about 2,600 rupees per night.
+Breakfast is included.

 Vrinda Palace Seva Dham is an noteworthy new budget hotel in a quiet, developing interior location away from the main road but still less than a kilometer from the ISKCON Temple.
 There are 40 clean and comfortable rooms with basic amenities, including air-conditioning.
 Service is excellent and the hotel is great value for money!
-Rates start from 1,600 rupees per night.
+Rates start from 2,500 rupees per night.

-Ananda Krishna Van is a large hotel with 120 rooms and a delightful, sprawling garden setting, located in the area behind ISKCON temple (about a 10 minute walk away).
+Ananda Krishna Van is a large hotel with 120 rooms and a delightful, sprawling garden setting in the area behind ISKCON temple (about a 10 minute walk away).
 It caters mostly to families on pilgrimages.
 Kids will love the open space and swings!
 The hotel also has a vegetarian restaurant.
-Expect to pay around 1,500 rupees per night for a room.Continue to 9 of 10 below.
+Expect to pay around 2,000 rupees per night for a double room.

 Munger Mandir Guest House is another decent option for an authentic ashram stay in Vrindavan.
 It's located on the Mathrua-Vrindavan Road, near the Rama Krishan Mission.
 Musicians perform live Krisha devotional songs in the main ashram building throughout the day, creating a special atmosphere.
 There's a wide range of accommodations.
 Rates range from 250 rupees to 1,000 rupees per night, depending on facilities.
 The more costly rooms have hot water and air conditioning, while the cheapest ones have squat toilets.
 Meals are included in the price.